vigneshshanmugam/js-cpa/README.md

 + Works only across function boundaries
 + Matches the longest common subsequence and ignores the children
 + Ignores comments on the Output

+Thanks to [Boopathi](https://twitter.com/heisenbugger) for making the implementation much simpler.